-Painter, muralist, sculptor and graffiti artist, Tim Conlon is known for his paintings on canvas, his murals and large-scale sculptures.
+Painter, muralist, sculptor and graffiti artist, Tim Conlon is known for his paintings on canvas, his murals, and large-scale sculptures.
 His photorealistic work often depicts freight trains covered with graffiti.

 Tim Conlon is an artist living and working between Washington and Los Angeles.
 He grew up just south of D.C., and is best known for his large-scale murals, graffiti art, sculpture and works on canvas.
 He was one of two aerosol artists featured in the 2008 Smithsonian National Portrait Gallery exhibition, RECOGNIZE!
 Hip-Hop and Contemporary Portraiture.
-In 2011, he was featured and curated the G-scale train exhibit in the Los Angeles Museum of Contemporary Art, as well as the Art in The Streets survey on graffiti and street art.
-Tim Conlon has recently exhibited at the Corcoran Gallery of Art in Washington, D.C., along with shows and projects in New York, Miami, San Francisco, Paris, Bordeaux and Berlin.
+In 2011, he was featured in and curated the G-scale train exhibit in the Los Angeles Museum of Contemporary Art, as well as the Art in The Streets survey of graffiti and street art.
+Tim Conlon has recently exhibited at the Corcoran Gallery of Art in Washington, D.C., along with shows and projects in New York, Miami, San Francisco, Paris, Bordeaux, and Berlin.